 - Does not pay 100 percent of salary

 - Will expire, leading employee to apply for long-term disability benefits

-As you can see, there are some major differences between short-term disability insurance and temporary disability insurance plans.
-Whether you are covered under these plans all depends on what your employer offers.
-If SDI is not offered by your employer, you could always purchase coverage yourself to provide peace of mind.
+As you can see, there are some notable differences between short-term disability insurance and temporary disability insurance plans.
+Whether you are covered under these plans, all depends on what your employer offers.
+If your employer does not offer SDI, you could always purchase coverage yourself to provide peace of mind.